 Well, when a company can’t say anything good about their actual product, they talk about their packaging.
 Coors Light — in my never humble opinion — tastes like rusty tap water, but not as delicious.
-Indeed, you will never see Coors Light advertised on the basis of taste.
-Rather, you’ll see it marketed on the basis of its relatively low caloric content and, now, temperature.
-Yes, you can make this beer turn cold by refrigerating it, putting it on ice, or having Ann Coulter hold it for a little while.
+Indeed, you’ll never see Coors Light advertised on the basis of taste.
+Rather, you’ll see it hyped for its low caloric content and, now, temperature.
+Yes, you can make this beer turn cold by refrigerating it, putting it on ice, or having Ann Coulter hold it.

 There’s another problem with this whole campaign: it makes for bad drinking.
-I found this little nugget on beer marketing in the July 2009 issue of Wired:
+I found this little nugget on beer marketing in Wired:

 “The mountains on a Coors Light can are poor arbiters of taste.
 The peaks turn blue at ‘optimal drinking temperature,’ or 39°F and colder.
 But beer loses flavor at that temp: It releases fewer volatile chemicals, and your tongue’s ability to taste bitterness is diminished.
 Luckily, with Coors that makes little difference.”

 See, I’m not the only geek with an anti-Coors ‘tude.
-The alpha geeks just use wicked terminology like “volatile chemicals.”
+The alpha geeks just wield wicked terminology like “volatile chemicals.”

-Now, Coors Light once did talk about its beer in its advertising — sort of.
-Their slogan: “The Silver Bullet Won’t Slow You Down.”
+Now, Coors Light used to talk about its beer — sort of — with their slogan, “The Silver Bullet Won’t Slow You Down.”
 But that never made sense, either.
 After all, Coors Light is still technically a beer, and beer contains alcohol and, well, alcohol does slow you down, particularly when you’re thrown by the mechanical bull into the foosball table.